 Students live in residence halls in Amsterdam.
 Students are placed in single rooms in residence halls with shared shower and kitchen facilities.
 Residence halls are within a short commute by foot, bike, or bus to the CIEE Study Center in Amsterdam.
 Meals are not included in the program fee and are the responsibility of the student.
 Meals may be taken at affordable restaurants, in the University cafeteria, or prepared in the residence’s kitchen facilities.

 The size of the classes in Barcelona varies, but there are never more than 15 students.
 For Amsterdam this varies, depending on enrollment.
 All classes meet Monday through Friday.
 Study abroad students from the U.S. may notice a substantial difference between the educational style employed in their own countries and that used in the European system.
 The European educational system allows students a high level of individual responsibility and initiative, and developing an independent and critical way of thinking is strongly encouraged.

 Participants take classes with other CIEE study abroad students only.

 In Barcelona, students are graded on the basis of class participation, in-class activities, homework assignments, examinations, papers, and oral presentations, similar to standards in the U.S. Grades are given on a 10-point scale.

 In Amsterdam, the credit system is based on a student’s overall workload, including lectures, seminars, and independent study.
 In general, grades are based on a combination of class participation, oral presentations, papers, and/ or written or oral examinations.
-Unlike in the U.S>, grades are based on a numerical scale of one to 10, rather than letters.
-All CIEE participants receive a University of Amsterdam transcript listing course titles, final grades, and credits earned, as well as the CIEE Academic Record which converts the grades to a U.S. grading scale.
+Unlike in the U.S., grades are based on a numerical scale of one to 10, rather than letters.

 Language of Instruction